Writing your research proposal

 Introduction

-Include a short summary of your central question.
-You should tell us what you are attempting to research and why it is significant.
+• explain what you want to research and why it is significant.

 Thesis statement and literature review

-Explain the subject matter of your project, and why you think the issues raised are important.
-You should also show us you are familiar with texts in the field, and can show how your research area is relevant, and in context to current academic thinking.
+• demonstrate you are familiar with texts in the field and show how your research area is relevant in the context of current academic thinking

-You must explain how your proposed project is original and will increase our understanding of the subject matter.
+• explain how your proposed project is original and will increase understandings of the subject matter

-You must state clearly what you hope to discover at the end of your research.
+• state clearly what you hope to discover in your research.

 Theoretical framework